Wag! Review: A Detailed Look

-As stated above, the pricing for Wag! will vary based on your location and the services you purchase.
+The pricing for Wag! will vary based on your location and the services you purchase.
 It’s possible to get a discount by purchasing credits that are equal to $1 each.
-At the time of writing, 100 credits cost $90, 200 are $170, and 500 are $400.
+100 credits cost $90, 200 are $170, and 500 are $400.

 Another way to save money is by referring new customers (not dog walkers) to the platform.
 Once they complete their first free walk, you will earn 20 credits, enough to qualify for a free walk yourself.

 All payments must legally be conducted through the app.
 Otherwise, you make your booking ineligible for premium insurance and support.